-Democratic Unionist Party deputy leader Nigel Dodds: elevated to the House of Lords.
-Photograph: AFP/Getty Images
+The deputy leader of the Democratic Unionist Party Nigel Dodds has been elevated to the House of Lords.

 Mr Dodds served as MP for North Belfast for almost two decades before losing his seat to Sinn Féin's John Finucane during last year's UK general election.